occiware/occiware-ozwillo/connector-analytics/README.md

 It has been originally shown at EclipseCon France 2016 on June the 9th (with versions 1.0 of Docker images and 2cada878ecaf901fb7750d65b6cda66815467ff2 of Datacore) in the [One Cloud API to rule them all](http://fr.slideshare.net/mdutoo/eclipsecon-2016-occiware-a-cloud-api-to-rule-them-all) talk.

-In October 2016, it has been updated, improved and enriched, notably with demonstration of the connector's OCCI HTTP API, being provided by the erocci runtime through erocci-dbus-java and managed by the OCCInterface web admin UI.
+In Fall 2016, it has been updated, improved and enriched, notably with demonstration of the connector's OCCI HTTP API, being provided by the erocci runtime through erocci-dbus-java and managed by the OCCInterface web admin UI.

 ## Prerequisites :